caryse/tdcs_currentdirection/ReadMe.txt

 > The specified protocol defined in these scripts are those used in the following article: "Evans, C., Zich, C., Lee, J. S., Ward, N., & Bestmann, S. (accepted).
 Inter-individual variability in current direction for common tDCS montages.
 NeuroImage."

-## SCRIPTS

-> Data analysis from Evans et al., (2022) can be replicated using the following scripts

 FOLDERS
 > @gifti: required to convert files to geometry format (c) Wellcome Trust Centre for Neuroimaging
 > geodesic: required to remove ROI overlap (c) Danil Kirsanov